ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
+The image features a man and a young girl standing outdoors, possibly on a street or parking area, with blurred vehicles and a blue wall in the background.
+Both individuals are wearing protective face gear related to COVID-19 safety measures.

+Key elements:
-The image shows a man holding a young girl in his arms, both wearing protective face masks and face shields.
-The man is wearing a yellow hard hat, a blue and gray vest over a black shirt, and tan pants.
-He also has a black backpack.
-The young girl is dressed in a pink quilted jacket, dark pants, tan boots, a pink beanie, and a printed t-shirt.
+- The man is wearing a yellow hard hat, a clear plastic face shield, and a white mask underneath.
+He has on a blue and gray quilted vest over a black shirt and beige pants.
+A black backpack is visible on his back.

-They are standing outdoors, possibly in a parking area or street, with vehicles and a blue wall in the background.
-The atmosphere looks casual and protective measures against health risks are evident in their attire.
+- The girl is wearing a pink hoodie with a textured pattern, a pink beanie, a pink face mask with a small design, and a light-colored shirt with a cartoon character on it beneath the hoodie.
+She is also wearing dark leggings and brown boots.
+- The man is holding the girl, with his arms around her, and the girl has one arm around the man’s shoulder.

-There is no visible text in the image.
-The composition suggests themes of care, protection, and possibly work-life balance or health safety in a development context.
+There is no text visible in the image.
+The composition exudes a sense of care, protection, and safety, fitting for inclusion in an annual development report focusing perhaps on community or worker welfare, safety practices, or family support initiatives.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p8_img1.png)